 The primary means of communication among members of the Bioethics SIG is via listserv.
 Only members of the SIG may post and receive group messages, as well as view the archived postings.
 To join our SIG, please see How to Join a SIG.

 We encourage all of our SIG members to also become a member of the Academy of Consultation-Liaison Psychiatry.
 The Academy is an organization that serves as an inspiration, a chance for networking, and a place to learn.
-Membership has many other advantages including a subscription to the Academy’s journal, Psychosomatics.
+Membership has many other advantages including a subscription to the Academy’s journal, Journal of the Academy of Consultation-Liaison Psychiatry (previously known as Psychosomatics).
 For information about ACLP membership, please see Join ACLP.

 Quarterly Annotations on Journal Articles

 Dr. Mary Ann Cohen is working with the ACLP Research & Evidence-Based Practice Committee to contribute to the quarterly selection of notable journal articles for the Bioethics category of the Quarterly Annotations on Journal Articles of Interest section of the ACLP website.